Thank you for your interest in serving as an intern in the Office of U.S. Senator Jerry Moran.

 A limited number of internships are available, and the volume of applications received is quite high.
 As a result, the selection process is very competitive and interested applicants are encouraged to submit their completed application materials as early as possible.
 To apply, please submit:

 - Cover letter

 - The cover letter should highlight a policy problem before Congress and the applicant's suggested course of action to address the policy problem.

 - Two letters of recommendation

 Housing and Compensation: Full-time interns will be compensated for their work in Senator Moran's office.
 While housing is the responsibility of the intern, Senator Moran's staff would be happy to provide suggestions for housing in the Washington, D.C.-area.
-Please contact the office for more details.
-Email firstname.lastname@example.org or call 202-224-6521 and request to speak with the intern coordinator.
+Please contact the office for more details by calling 202-224-6521 and requesting to speak with the intern coordinator.